Sebadarconso/Natural_language_processing/README.md

 ## First assignment
 Developing a Naïve Bayas Classifier able to distinguish between english documents and not-english documents.

+## Pipeline
+- Extracting english and not-english documents from the europarl dataset
+- Creating the sets of stopwords for the languages used
+- Tokenizing, stemming and removing the stopwords
+- Doing some data preprocessing
+- Training the Naïve Bayas Classifier of nltk
+- Tests
+- Calculating the confusion matrix
+- Calculating precision, recall and F-measure
+- Displaying accuracy and most informative features

 ## Second assignment
 The assignment consists in the development a pipeline that, starting from a text in input, in a given language (English, French, German, Italian) outputs the syntactic tree of the sentence itself.